davecoulter/YSE_PZ/docs/install.rst

     docker exec -it ysepz_web_container bash

-Then in the docker container
+Then in the docker container run,

 .. code::